motus/pig-mode/README.md

 pig-mode is an Emacs major mode for editing [Pig][1] scripts.
 Currently it supports syntax highlighting and indentation for Pig versions 0.2 to 0.11.
+It also supports a local grunt shell as well as snippets.
 We track the changes to Pig syntax and try to support new Pig features ASAP.

 PS.
 This project was originally hosted on sourceforge.net; we still maintain the page there, but from now on all new changes will be